Walking for the St Francis Leprosy Guild!

 One of the turning points in Francis' early life was his encounter with a man suffering from leprosy.
 As a youth from a wealthy family the sight of someone suffering with this illness would fill Francis with fear and disgust.
 He would often turn away and walk in the opposite direction.
 One day while riding his horse in the countryside Francis spotted a someone with leprosy.
 His instinct, as always, was to turn back however, on this occasion Francis dismounted his horse, and warmly embraced the afflicted man.
 This meeting was to be a pivotal point in his life.

 As a medical student in India I saw the devastating consequences of this disease.
 I am therefore walking the Way of St Francis to raise funds for the St Francis Leprosy Guild.
+If you would like to support them in this important work please see the information below.

 St Francis Leprosy Guild